JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

 * `keyboardModifiers` allows you to filter pointer events that have specified key pressed.

 You can also create a chain of multiple `onClick` modifiers to handle different clicks with different conditions of the matcher and keyboard modifiers.
-Unlike `clickable`, `onClick` doesn't have default `Modifier.indication` and `Modifier.semantics`, and it doesn't trigger a click event when you press `Enter`.
+Unlike `clickable`, `onClick` doesn't have default `Modifier.indication` and `Modifier.semantics`, and it doesn't trigger a click event when you press <shortcut>Enter</shortcut>.
 If necessary, add these modifiers separately.
 You should declare the most generic (with the least number of conditions) `onClick` handlers before others to ensure correct propagation of events.

 ```kotlin